CEG-Codes/Meet-Halfway/_docs/create_map.md

 * We can set the options above the method and pass it in with a variable.
     * The center and zoom options are required.
 All others are optional.
-    * A full list of interesting options can be found at the [Google Maps API Reference Page](https://developers.google.com/maps/documentation/javascript/reference#MapOptions){:target="_blank"}
+    * A full list of interesting options can be found at the <a href="https://developers.google.com/maps/documentation/javascript/reference#MapOptions" target="_blank">Google Maps API Reference Page</a>

 ```js
 var map_options = {